Mitchlol/Open-Pixel-Poi/Hardware/Assembly/README.md

 ## intro

 This is basic assembly guide, and while assembly should be intuitive, this guide includes a few tips, tricks, and order of operations optimizations.
-It does not include any soldering specific info.

-For a detailed soldering video click [here](https://www.youtube.com/watch?v=ispkQVDGiHQ).

-For a realtime assembly video with soldering click [here](https://youtu.be/lT4Q7nI5Dq8?si=qJWZAIUzumP1a3XG).
+Assembly is identical for both the 25 & 55 pixel LED strips.
+If you wish to solder your own LED strips or have a 2.2.1 version of the kit, see the <a href="./2.2.1/README.md">2.2.1 Assembly Guide</a>

 ## Step 1:
 ###### Gather your parts